Skip to Main

 Program Structure

 The track is composed of one year of clinical nephrology training followed by one-to-three additional years of research training and investigation.
 One may pursue basic, translational, or clinical research under the guidance of a research mentor that is identified during the clinical training year.
-Typically, the research years are supported through a T32 NIH Institutional Service Award.
-However, highly committed individuals without permanent residency status who are not eligible for T32 support are still encouraged to apply.
-Additional mechanisms of support are available.
+Funding mechanisms are available for research-committed individuals without permanent residency who are not eligible for federal training grants.

 A robust infrastructure is in place to support the training program including the Clinical and Translational Science Award (CTSA) Program.
 Renal Research Conferences and Work-In-Progress meetings are held at regular intervals.
 Most pursuing either translational or clinical research will also enroll in the Masters of Clinical Science.
 In this curriculum, trainees have an opportunity to learn principles of clinical epidemiology and trial design while earning a Master’s Degree.